-Each year the Cleveland Institute of Art hosts the Scholastic Art Competition that recognizes creative achievement in area 7-12 grade students.
-The young artists compete for cash prizes, medals, and scholarship awards.
-A panel of local professional artists, art educators, writers, and writing educators jury the exhibit and select the awarded pieces from nearly 3,000 entries.
-Students who receive Portfolio Awards and Gold Key Awards continue to the national competition held in the spring in New York City.
+Each year the Cleveland Institute of Art hosts the Scholastic Art & Writing Competition that recognizes creative achievement in area 7-12 grade students.
+The young artists and writers compete for cash prizes, medals, and scholarship awards.
+A panel of local professional artists, art educators, writers, and writing educators jury the exhibit and select the awarded pieces from nearly 2,000 entries.
+Students who receive Gold Key Awards for individual works and portfolios continue to the national competition held each spring in New York City.

-Since its start in 1927, the Scholastic Art Awards have acted as a venue for the community to view the exceptional artwork of public, private, parochial, and home-schooled students between grades 7 and 12.
-It also allows students, parents, and art instructors the opportunity to understand the importance of developing and encouraging creativity and the limitless opportunities bound with an art education.
-Past winners include Truman Capote, Robert Redford, Andy Warhol and Sylvia Plath.
+Since its start in 1927, the Scholastic Art & Writing Awards have acted as a venue for the community to view the exceptional creative work of public, private, and home-schooled students from the Greater Cleveland area.
+It also provides students, parents, and art instructors an opportunity to understand the importance of developing and encouraging creativity.
+Art & Writing alumni include Cy Twombly, Truman Capote, Robert Redford, Andy Warhol, Stephen King, and Sylvia Plath.

-Learn more about Scholastic Art + Writing Competition and Exhibition.
+Learn more about the Scholastic Art + Writing Competition and Exhibition.

 216.421.7460 | Contact